 In some cases, you may be eligible for a personal injury claim instead of workers’ compensation.
 Workers’ compensation benefits bar workers from filing personal injury claims against their employers, but you may have a claim against a negligent property owner or contractor who is not a part of your company.
 This can include contractors who knowingly used damaged equipment, property owners who were aware of faulty electrical systems, and third-party workers who contributed to an unsafe work environment, such as leaving an exposed wire near water.
 To determine what type of claim you are eligible for, you should contact an experienced attorney who can review all avenues of compensation on your behalf.

-At Wingate, Russotti, Shapiro & Halperin, LLP, our mission is to help the injured pursue justice and full compensation.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our mission is to help the injured pursue justice and full compensation.
 Our litigation team is exceptional in their dedication and ability to craft a powerful, well-documented case against a construction company that has violated safety standards.
 We take on a limited number of cases, and you can be confident that your electrical injury case will be given the full focus of your NY personal injury attorney.

 Call our firm and get immediate assistance if you or a loved one has been seriously injured by contact with power lines, lockout/tagout violations or other electrical injuries.
 We can be reached at (212) 986-7353.